 Best for: buildings with existing electrical wiring, users willing to put up with signal deterioration

-If you’re looking for something more reliable – maybe for a garden office or games room – it’s probably worth investing in a professional WiFi networking solution.
-You’ll probably need help from a networking specialist, but the results will be far better than DIY-ing it.
+If you’re looking for something more reliable – maybe for a garden office, home gym or games room – it’s probably worth investing in a professional WiFi networking solution.
+You’ll likely need help from a networking specialist, but the results will be far better than DIY-ing it.

 External access point